wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 FREE Foundation courses:

-* <a target="_blank" href="https://www.youtube.com/watch?v=o6d6BjX-Iys">VIDEO</a>: 2 CPE API Security Fundamentals course by <a target="_blank" href="https://www.linkedin.com/in/rdbarahona/">Dan Barahona</a> (founder)
+* 2 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-security-fundamentals">API Security Fundamentals</a> by <a target="_blank" href="https://www.linkedin.com/in/rdbarahona/">Dan Barahona</a> (founder)

+   <a target="_blank" href="https://www.youtube.com/watch?v=o6d6BjX-Iys">VIDEO</a>:
    If you’re new to API security, this is the place to start.
 Learn about the OWASP API Top 10, real-world API breaches and more.

-* 2 CPE OWASP API Top 10 & Beyond!
-Build your API security foundation with a strong understanding of the OWASP API Top 10.
+* 2 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/owasp-api-security-top-10-and-beyond">OWASP API Top 10 & Beyond!</a> - Build your API security foundation with a strong understanding of the OWASP API Top 10.

-* 2 CPE API Documentation Best Practices - Strong API security starts with great API documentation.
+* 2 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-documentation-best-practices">API Documentation Best Practices</a> - Strong API security starts with great API documentation.
 Learn the best practices, tools & techniques.
+By <a target="_blank" href="https://www.linkedin.com/in/jasonhnaustin/">Jason Harmon</a> of #APIIntersection podcast.

-* 1 CPE API Security for PCI Compliance - This 60-minute course examines the new PCI DSS 4.0 requirements and details the API security obligations for compliance.
+* 1 CPE (60-minute) <a target="_blank" href="https://www.apisecuniversity.com/courses/api-security-for-pci-compliance">API Security for PCI Compliance</a> examines the new PCI DSS 4.0 requirements and details the API security obligations for compliance.

 * 2 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/securing-api-servers">Securing API Servers</a> by Anthony Arague - Learn key concepts for keeping API servers secure - from CORS to error handling to rate limiting and more.

-* _ CPE (60 minute) API Security for Connected Cars and Fleets - Understand why attackers are targeting connected car and fleet APIs (telematics) and how to keep them secure.
+* _ CPE (60 minute) <a target="_blank" href="https://www.apisecuniversity.com/api-tools-and-resources">API Security for Connected Cars and Fleets</a> - Understand why attackers are targeting connected car and fleet APIs (telematics) and how to keep them secure.
 Includes real-world examples and quiz.
 Developed by Tom Kaplan @UpstreamAuto (XDR).

 FREE Advanced courses:

-* 12 CPE API Penetration Testing - Learn how to hack APIs like a professional penetration tester and find vulnerabilities.
+* 12 CPE <a target="_blank" href="https://www.apisecuniversity.com/courses/api-penetration-testing">API Penetration Testing</a> - Learn how to hack APIs like a professional penetration tester and find vulnerabilities.

    <a target="_blank" href="https://www.youtube.com/watch?v=yJ0Ypcm7eDM&pp=ygURYXBpc2VjIHVuaXZlcnNpdHk%3D">VIDEO: Lab Setup and API Reconnaissance</a>